metadata toggle

 The use of an automatic vaccinator is recommended.
 Since the bottle is non-collapsible, a vaccinator with a vented draw-off spike or similar device must be used.
 The instructions supplied with such equipment should be noted and care should be taken to ensure the delivery of the full dose, particularly with the final few doses from the bottle.

-Partly used packs must be destroyed at the end of a day's operations, as re‑puncture of the rubber cap could cause contamination of the remaining contents.
+Partially used containers must be discarded at the end of each day's operations, as re puncture of the rubber cap could cause contamination of the remaining contents.

-Heptavac P Plus, Ovivac P Plus and Ovipast Plus have been developed following research and development which resulted in the application of new ‘IRP’ technology for the manufacture of the Pasteurella/Mannheimia components of these vaccines.
+This vaccine has been developed following research and development which resulted in the application of new ‘IRP’ technology for the manufacture of the Pasteurella/Mannheimia components in this vaccine.
 The inclusion of these IRP components should provide enhanced efficacy and cross protection e.g. protection against serotype A12, which is not included in the vaccine, has been demonstrated.
-Studies on the response of sheep to these vaccines show that two injections separated by an interval of 4-6 weeks are required to gain the full benefit of the ‘IRP’.
+Studies on the response of sheep to this vaccine show that two injections separated by an interval of 4-6 weeks are required to gain the full benefit of the ‘IRP’.

 Overdose